 c.)
 The first or second card has been revealed

 If two or more active actions (bet, call, raise, re-raise, all-in, ...) are taken before the error is noticed, the erroneous hand is declared invalid and the game continues regularly.
 A game can no longer be declared invalid after the flop.

-12.)
-Table change – A player is not allowed to change to another table without permission from the floor manager.
+- Table change – A player is not allowed to change to another table without permission from the floor manager.
 A player can put his name on a waiting list for another limit or another type of game.
-If the table change occurs at the same limit, the full table stake must be brought into play at this table.
+If a table change occurs in the same variant at the same limit, the full table stake must be brought into play at the table.
 The decision as to whether and when a player may change is up to the floor manager.